 Carbon Performance alignment of companies in the China Zhongwang sector with the Paris agreement benchmarks.

-The company has not disclosed sufficient data on current emissions, or any quantitative targets to reduce its emissions, which TPI can use to estimate current or future Carbon Performance.
+The company has not disclosed sufficient data on current emissions, or any quantitative targets to reduce its emissions, which TPI can use to estimate future Carbon Performance.